purtuga/SPWidgets/documentation/SPWidgets.md

 Usage
 -----

-The following is an example that loads the required libraries from CDN's and then initiates the People Picker plugin on a input field inside a jQuery UI dialog.
+The following is an example that loads the required libraries from CDN's, the SPWidgets from the local site and then initiates the People Picker plugin on an input field inside a jQuery UI dialog.

     <link rel="stylesheet" type="text/css" href="http://ajax.googleapis.com/ajax/libs/jqueryui/1.8.18/themes/redmond/jquery-ui.css" />